aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

       mgmt_ip: < IPv4_address/Mask >

       # System Mac Address | Optional
-      # Set to the same MAC addres as available in "show version" on the device.
+      # Set to the same MAC address as available in "show version" on the device.
       # NOTE: the "mac_address" variable used in dhcp_provisioner role is
       # different from this variable
       # "system_mac_address" can also be set directly as a hostvar.